Following Your Star

 The three Wise Men saw the Star, followed it, and found Jesus.

 Epiphany is a good time to reflect on our own path.
-Where are the stars in my life?
-How, and to what, is God calling me at this time?
+Where are the stars in your life?
+How, and to what, is God calling you at this time?

-It will be different now than it was 30 or 40 years ago, but it's not too late to look for today’s star and begin following it from where we are now.
+It will be different now than it was 30 or 40 years ago, but it's not too late to look for today’s star and begin following it from where you are now.

 We don’t know about the Wise Men, but they probably had no regrets about following the star and risking their lives, once they found Jesus.